yashu1wwww/Youtube-auto-likes-and-subscribers-with-multiple-accounts/README.md

 Note: Use accounts that do not have two-factor authentication.

-I have added up to 10+ auto likes and subs.
-If you want more, copy lines 216 to 237 and paste them in line 239.
-Don't forget to replace the email and password.
+I have added up to 10+ auto likes and sub.

-If you only want auto likes and don't want auto subscribers,

-remove the line containing the subscribe xpath: driver.find_element_by_xpath('/html/body/ytd-app/div[1]/ytd-page-manager/ytd-watch-flexy/div[5]/div[1]/div/div[2]/ytd-watch-metadata/div/div[2]/div[1]/div/ytd-subscribe-button-renderer/yt-button-shape/button/yt-touch-feedback-shape/div/div[2]').click()

 Change the URL in url.txt to your required video link.